-Multi-Employer Pension Plans In addition to the Company-sponsored pension plans, the Company participates in various multi-employer pension plans, providing pension benefits to unionized employees pursuant to provisions of collective bargaining agreements.
-Approximately 26% of the employees of the Company, and of its franchisees and Associates, participate in these plans.
+Multi-Employer Pension Plans In addition to the Company-sponsored pension plans, Loblaw participates in various multi-employer pension plans, providing pension benefits to unionized employees pursuant to provisions of collective bargaining agreements.
+Approximately 26% of the employees of Loblaw, and of its franchisees and Associates, participate in these plans.
 These plans are administered by independent boards of trustees generally consisting of an equal number of union and employer representatives.
-In some circumstances, the Company has a representative on the board of trustees of these plans.
-The Company's responsibility to make contributions to these plans is limited to the amounts established pursuant to its collective agreements; however, poor performance of these plans could have an adverse impact on the Company's employees and former employees who are members of these plans or could result in changes to the terms and conditions of participation in these plans, which in turn could adversely affect the financial performance of the Company.
+In some circumstances, Loblaw has a representative on the board of trustees of these plans.
+Loblaw's responsibility to make contributions to these plans is limited to the amounts established pursuant to its collective agreements; however, poor performance of these plans could have an adverse impact on employees and former employees who are members of these plans and could result in changes to the terms and conditions of participation in these plans, which in turn could adversely affect the financial performance of the Company.

-The Company, together with its franchisees, is the largest participating employer in the Canadian Commercial Workers Industry Pension Plan, with approximately 56,000 employees as members.
+The Company, together with its franchisees, is the largest participating employer in the Canadian Commercial Workers Industry Pension Plan, with approximately 57,000 employees as members.

-4.4 Financial Risks and Risk Management
+4.3 Financial Risks and Risk Management